Grading The Biggest NFL Free Agency Moves

 The guaranteed money isn't reported yet, but assuming it's the normal 2-year guaranteed, this is a fine contract for an average starter.
 Edwards is coming off a 1,000-snap season and enters his age-29 season, so this is a super high floor signing as he slides between LT Kelvin Banks and C Erik McCoy.
 The entire OL is set for Tyler Shough and Travis Etienne.
 That's refreshing after years of looking to the draft to solve their consistent issues.

 This is a 4-year, $120M deal with $80M guaranteed.
 That's essentially a 3-year, $90M deal with a 4th-year team option for a 27-year-old coming off a great season.
 Phillips was EDGE8 in true pressure rate according to Brandon Thorn's grading, and he can stay on the field against the run, too.
-The Panthers have completely overhauled their defense with massive swings in free agency, which comes at few discounts but does ultimately moves the needle.
+The Panthers have completely overhauled their defense with massive swings in free agency, which often come without a discount but does ultimately moves the needle.
 Phillips' contract is in line with Josh Hines-Allen, Nik Bonnito, and Brian Burns.
 That's real high-end company, and those players don't have the injury history Phillips has.
+He has torn his achilles and ACL already.
+The risk is high.

 It costs a lot to find an upside edge rusher in free agency!
 Oweh was on pace to sign a forgettable contract as a former 1st-rounder while on the Ravens (0.36 sacks per game), but he went nuts on the Chargers.
 10.5 sacks in 13 games including the playoffs.
 Over the entire season, Oweh was EDGE10 in Pass Rush Win Rate!
 His speed is evident on tape, and he enters the prime of his career at 27 years old.
 The Commanders needed him with veterans hitting free agency.